motoq/eom/README.md

 based modeling language.
 The library allows rapid development of custom applications.

-Current functionality includes the Vinti 2-body Kepler1 and J2/J3 Vinti6
-general perturbation (GP) orbit propagators.
-Special perturbation (SP) techniques are supported, currently limited to a simple RK4 integrator and zonal gravity model.
-Additional GP methods and more sophisticated SP methods have been tested within the current architecture.
-While not included with this codebase, they aid in validation of new functionality given their level of maturity.

-The IAU 2000A and IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
-In addition to the GCRF and ITRF reference frames, internal support for the TEME (true equator, mean equinox, GMST 1980) ECI reference frame is included for use with legacy general perturbations propagators (such as the Vinti, traditional secular J2, and SGP based propagators).
-Propagated ephemeris can be saved in STK compatible **.e** file formats.
+Current functionality includes orbit propagation via general perturbation (GP, "analytic") and special perturbation (SP, numerical integration) techniques.
+Externally generated SP3 formatted ephemerides (CDDIS) can also be ingested.
+Ephemerides can be saved in STK compatible **.e** file formats.
 Other outputs are written as Matlab (Octave compatible) functions.
 When run, these **.m** files will plot the data with appropriate formatting while optionally returning the handle to the figure along with the raw data.
+For example, the range as a function of time between two orbits can be generated and displayed in a 2D plot.
+Likewise, relative orbits can be output in an RTC coordinates for a 3D plot.

+The IAU 2000A and IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
+In addition to the GCRF and ITRF reference frames, internal support for TEME (true equator, mean equinox, GMST 1980) exists.
+This ECI reference frame is included for use with legacy GP propagators (such as the Vinti, traditional secular J2, and SGP based theories).

 The library is designed with thread safety in mind.
 Shared resources (ECF/ECI transformation services, ephemerides, etc.) are available as